 Even though we live in a very small town, there is a museum that hosts rotating exhibits of county history.
 It’s our go-to place before (or sometimes after) the cemetery history hunt.

 Print off one copy of the Cemetery Scavenger Hunt for each of your students – and one for yourself!
 Give each student a clipboard and a sharpened pencil with a good eraser.
 Pack a few extra pencils and you’re off!

 Because I wanted you to be able to use the printable scavenger hunt in any cemetery, the questions are somewhat generic.
 Feel free to add any of these bonus tasks that might be pertinent to your specific cemetery:

 - How many (Revolutionary War, Civil War, WWI, etc.) veterans can you find?

 - Determine what years were especially difficult in this community.
-(This would be relevant if several people died of an plague-like illness in the 1800’s, for instance, or a natural disaster hit the community hard one year.)
+(This would be relevant if several people died of a plague-like illness in the 1800s, for instance, or a natural disaster hit the community hard one year.)